AzmiHaider92/Perfect-loop-gif-nerf/README.md

 We chose TensoRF: https://apchenstu.github.io/TensoRF/
 The reason we chose this one is because the pytorch implementation is very clear and the run-time is short.
 The training PSNR is 37.451 (the images are very good and no floating noise around the object).

+We also ran Instant-ngp and the result is good.
+It is definetly another way to go.
 <p align="center">
   <img src="extra/instantngp.png" width="900" />
 </p>